Exopy/exopy/docs/source/dev_guide/glossary.rst

   must have an id and declare to which extension point they are contributing.
   The extension point is the combination of the plugin id and the extension point id.
-The nature of the children of an extension depends on the extension point to which the extension contribute.
+The nature of the children of an extension depends on the extension point to which the extension contributes.

+For example the 'ecpy.instruments' plugin is responsible for collecting drivers for instruments (which can be contributed by other plugins) and managing the access authorisation to each instrument to avoid conflict between different part of the application.

+**Note**

 The plugin architecture used in Ecpy comes from the `Enaml`_ library which is also used for building the graphical user interface.
 If you want to know more